Governments or legislators?

 In my financial advisory practice, I have often used this phrase to convince my clients to save for their future and spend wisely.
-One of the most important lessons I have learned during my six years as a San Jose CIty Councilmember is that too many times legislation is rushed to respond to political pressures without taking the time to make sure taxpayers are getting the best value.
+One of the most important lessons I have learned during my six years as a San Jose City Councilmember is that too many times legislation is rushed to respond to political pressures without taking the time to make sure taxpayers are getting the best value.
 So, I have become “the numbers guy” on the Council, because, above all else, accountability and fiscal responsibility should be the goal of good government.

 During my tenure I have questioned contracts, asked for audits of programs that seemed expensive or wasteful and have found many ways to save money so we can spend our tax dollars more efficiently.
 I have also championed budget transparency so that the public can track City spending.
-I want to take my experience at the City and VTA to the State Senate to address many of the problems our community is facing, exasperated by the state’s failure to plan well.
+I want to take my experience at the City to the State Senate to address many of the problems our community is facing, exacerbated by the state’s failure to plan well.

 With the passage of several State and local criminal laws, the pendulum of justice has swung too far to the side of the criminals.
 The mentally ill are being abandoned on our streets.
 And spending on transportation and education has not kept pace with our needs despite numerous new taxes and fees.
 I am running because our community deserves competent planning and greater accountability.